 Choosing the right refrigeration for your food service operation can mean the difference between stress and simplicity.
 Still, it can be a daunting task to choose the most effective refrigeration solutions for your business.
-Here, we’ve compiled some of the most significant considerations you should think about when creating your kitchen’s refrigeration plan.
+Here, we’ve compiled some of the most significant considerations you should think about when creating your commercial kitchen’s refrigeration plan.

 Take stock of your chef’s menu

 Your chef has a style of planning and cooking, and it’s important to consider these factors in connection to refrigeration planning.
 Ask the following questions to make sure that your refrigeration choices meet your needs in the long term:

 - Does your menu require you to freeze a considerable number of items?

 - How about put items into cold storage?

 - How much room do you need for uncooked and pre-cooked items?

 If you have a tiny kitchen, you’re not going to have room for two large walk-in refrigerators.
 But as refrigeration options are increasingly diversified, you can be creative in considering the space you do have available.
 For example, AdvantEDGE™ Food Preparation Tables are small and compact, giving you alternate refrigeration options for smaller spaces.